NYPL/digarch/transfers/digital-forensic-imaging.md

 * Attach the AC power cable to the power supply.
 See the green LED on the power supply light up.
 Listen for a faint click from the disk drive.

 * Open CMS and locate the collection that you will be working with.
 Navigate to the electronic records view through the collection management screen.
 Click on the media number that you are going to image from the “other objects” list.
-Contact the Digital Archives Assistant<!-- Change staff --> if the media object is not listed in CMS.
+Check in with Digital Preservation staff if the media object is not listed in CMS.

 * Open the Kryoflux software from the desktop.
 Click on the drive menu and ensure that ‘Drive 0’ is selected.
 Select ‘calibrate’ from the drive menu.
 Select ‘yes’ from the pop-up window.
 When the calibration is complete you should see the message ‘calibration is successful, the maximum number of tracks available is: 83’.
 Calibrate only once when you begin a session, unless calibration fails.